 The price of Gorilla Permits in Uganda:

-• UGX250,000 per person for East African citizens.
+- Uganda Shillings (UGX) 250,000 per person/permit for East African citizens.

 In Rwanda, Gorilla permits cost:

-• USD450 for foreign Residents including ex-pats in East Africa but not living in Rwanda.
+- $450 per person/permit for foreign Residents including ex-pats in East Africa but not living in Rwanda.

 **Both permit fees mentioned include; park entry fees, 0ne (01) gorilla trekking permit and guide fees.

-Best time to go gorilla tracking.
+When is the Best time to go gorilla tracking?

-Although Gorilla trekking can happen anytime all-year-round come rain or sunshine, the best time to go gorilla tracking is in the dry season months of June to August and December to February.
+Although Gorilla trekking can happen anytime all year round come rain or sunshine, the best time to go gorilla tracking is in the dry season months of June to August and December to February.
 During this time, the trails and drier and less slippery.
 Trekkers are likely to enjoy a fairly drier gorilla trekking experience and good weather for photography.

 What to expect during gorilla trekking.

-You morning on the day of the trek starts with you getting dressed up in the appropriate gorilla trekking gear and outfit (see: Gorilla trekking Clothing & Gear).
-You will then be transferred by your guide to the respective gorilla briefing point where you will be briefed about gorilla trekking, the dos & dont’s ( see: gorilla trekking rules).
+Your morning on the day of the trek starts with you getting dressed up in the appropriate gorilla trekking gear and outfit (see: Gorilla trekking Clothing & Gear).
+You will then be transferred by your guide to the respective gorilla briefing point where you will be briefed about gorilla trekking, and the dos & don’ts ( see: gorilla trekking rules).
 After the briefing, you will walk into the forest and start your gorilla tracking experience in the company of UWA/ RDB rangers who will interpret the plants, birds, insects and anything of interest in the forest.
 On finding the gorillas, you will be allowed a maximum viewing and photography time frame of one (01) hour.
 Return to your start point for a certificate awarding ceremony.
 The certificates are souvenirs for you to take back at the end of your gorilla Safari.

 What to wear/bring on your Gorilla trek.

-• Sturdy Lightweight walking shoes. the lighter the better.
+- Sturdy Lightweight walking shoes. the lighter the better.
 Extra weight on the trek is not good.

-• Long-sleeved shirt and trousers to provide extra body protections against thorny shrubs.
+- Long-sleeved shirt and trousers to provide extra body protections against thorny shrubs.

-• Long socks that allow you tuck you pants in to avoid bugs from climbing into your pants while on the trek.
+- Long socks that allow you tuck you pants in to avoid bugs from climbing into your pants while on the trek.

-• Rain jacket in case it rains.
-Remember you are trekking in a tropical rain forest.
+- Rain jacket in case it rains.
+Remember you are trekking in a tropical rainforest.

-• Gaiters (Optional).
+- Gaiters (Optional).
 Don’t spend On new ones.
 These can well be substituted with long socks to serve the same purpose.

 What to bring on your trek.

-• Binoculars (optional).
+- Binoculars (optional).
 They might come in handy when spotting some forest birds.
 Your ranger guide will have a pair that he is willing to share.

-• A hat (optional).
+- A hat (optional).
 This is to keep branches and leaves let alone bugs from falling into your hair.

-• Drinking water.
+- Drinking water.
 Realm Africa Safaris™ will provide adequate bottled drinking water for the entire trip.

-• Packed Lunch.
+- Packed Lunch.
 Realm Africa Safaris™ will take care of this.
 All our trips include meals unless agreed otherwise